As you head towards retirement there may be a number reasons why you may be looking for tax friendly places to retire.

 Europe: Cyprus, Malta, Ireland.

 One word of warning.
 A no, or low, tax country doesn't necessarily have a low cost of living.
-In some of these countries the cost of living is actually quite high.
+In some of these countries the cost of living is quite high.

 To benefit from the tax concessions one could live in one jurisdiction and invest in another.
 But the important issue is where you are tax resident.
 If you live in a country with a residence based tax system you will have to break this bond.